Justification of Red List category

-The global population is estimated to number approximately 190,000 individuals which equates to 127,000 mature individuals (Partners in Flight Science Committee 2013).
-The North American population is estimated at 90,000 individuals or 60,000 mature individuals (Partners in Flight Science Committee 2013).
-The European population is estimated at 1,900-7,500 pairs, which equates to 3,900-15,000 mature individuals (BirdLife International 2015).
-Europe forms approximately 13% of the global range, so a very preliminary estimate of the global population size is 30,000-115,000 mature individuals, although further validation of this estimate is needed.
-The population is precautionarily placed in the band 50,000-99,999 mature individuals but the actual population could be considerably larger.
+The global population is estimated to number 120,000 individuals (Partners in Flight 2020), which equates to 80,000 mature individuals.
+The North American population is estimated at 58,000 individuals (Partners in Flight 2020), or 38,700 mature individuals.
+The European Population is estimated at 12,400-19,900 mature individuals (BirdLife International in prep.).
+Europe forms approximately 13% of the global range, so a very preliminary estimate of the global population size is 95,300-153,100 mature individuals, although further validation of this estimate is needed.
+The population is precautionarily placed in the band 50,000-99,999 mature individuals, but the actual population could be considerably larger.

 The species is affected by global warming, which if it persists will continue to move the species’s range northwards (Hagemeijer and Blair 1997).
 Populations fluctuate in line with vole numbers (Cornulier et al. 2013).
 Locally, hunting may still be a threat (König 2008).
-It is also vulnerable to road traffic collisions and loss of habitat from forestry (Holt et al. 1999).
+It is also vulnerable to road traffic collisions and loss of habitat from forestry (Holt et al. 1999), although data from Global Forest Watch (2021) suggests that the rate of forest loss over the past three generation lengths (23.64 years [Bird et al. 2020]) has been <15%.
 Collisions with power lines and cables are also a threat.
 In North America timber harvesting, collisions with vehicles, strychnine poisoning of pocket gophers, disturbance at foraging habitats due to development of campsites, grazing, peat extraction and agriculture have all been identified as potential threats (Holt et al. 1999).
 The species is known to be vulnerable to West Nile Virus (Lopes et al. 2007).

 Text account compilers